spine/spine/site/site.md

 destroy &rarr; DELETE /collection/id
 </code></pre>

-For example, after a record has been created client side Spine will send off a HTTP POST to your server, including a JSON representation of the record.
+For example, after a record has been created client side Spine will send off an HTTP POST to your server, including a JSON representation of the record.
 Let's say we created a `Contact` with a name of `"Lars"`, this is the request that would be send to the server:

     POST /contacts HTTP/1.0
     Host: localhost:3000